philippelt/netatmo-api-python/usage.md

   * **accessToken** : Retrieve a valid access token (renewed if necessary)
   * **refreshToken** : The token used to renew the access token (normally should not be used)
   * **expiration** : The expiration time (epoch) of the current token
+  * **scope** : The scope of the required access token (what will it be used for) default to read_station to provide backward compatibility.

+Possible values for scope are :
+ - read_station: to retrieve weather station data (Getstationsdata, Getmeasure)
+ - read_camera: to retrieve Welcome data (Gethomedata, Getcamerapicture)
+ - access_camera: to access the camera, the videos and the live stream.

+Several value can be used at the same time, ie: 'read_station read_camera'